 Bladder, vaginal and vulval problems

 Around the time of menopause, you might experience vaginal dryness and reduced vaginal elasticity.
-This can lead to pain during sex and a loss of sex drive (libido).
+This can lead to painful sex and a loss of sex drive (libido).

 Learn more about painful sex and treatment options.

-You might experience vaginal and vulval irritation during the menopause transition.
+You might experience vulval irritation during the menopause transition.
 Typical symptoms include:

 • burning